guidocecilio/shows-on-demand-main/README.md

 $ cd shows-on-demand-main
 $ docker-compose up --build
 ```

+## Devel
+The current microservice template has been taken from the [Flask Microservices](https://github.com/testdrivenio/flask-microservices-main) template and still a work on progress.
+At the moment the Show on-demand POC works in local dev using `docker-compose up`.

+This repository covers:
+* The local development deployment using `docker-compose up` (Implemented)
+* CI\CD setup with Travis (In progress)
+* Deployment to AWS using EC2 with CludFormation (In progress)
+* E2E Integration test to ensure the whole sercvice work as expected (Each microservice should be functional to be implemented)

 Once the containers are deployed and running the APIs can be checked by visiting
 the following URLs: